 The ugly but necessary truth

-Well, lots of aspects flow into the price of logo design and in this post I will try to shed a bit of light into these elements, explain the price range and why it exists.
-At the end, you will know what you get for your money.
+Well, lots of aspects flow into the price of logo design and in this post, I will try to shed a bit of light into these elements, explain the price range and why it exists.
+In the end, you will know what you get for your money.

-There are a couple of elements which make the price of a logo design.
-These can vary depending on the designer:
+There are a couple of elements that decide the price of a logo.
+These can vary depending on the designer.

-Level of expertise: availability of your designer of choice (usually it’s a good sign if a designer is well known and booked out for months in advance but this will also up the price)
+- The level of expertise: availability of your designer of choice (usually it’s a good sign if a designer is well known and booked out for months in advance but this will also up the price).

-Verification of the project: communication is the key.
+- Verification of the project: communication is the key.
 If you can clearly communicate what you need, the process can be sped up.
-You should also read this: How to work with a designer

-The use of your logo: Do you need a logo for web or also for print?
+- The use of your logo: Do you need a logo for the web or also for print?
 This will determine the different variations of a logo you need and which file formats.

-Licensing: Do you want to buy all rights to your logo or only for special kind of usage?
+- Licensing: Do you want to buy all the rights to your logo or only for a special kind of usage?

 A lot of things are involved in pricing a design project as you can see.
 Want to know what?
 Most designers don’t charge you per hour but they will calculate an hourly price they need to earn to make a living and they will calculate the amount of time it will take to complete your logo design.
 This is how they can come up with a fixed price for your project.
 You can imagine how difficult this is.
 After years of experience, you should be able to calculate how long a project will take you to finish but you can never count on unexpected changes during the project e.g. if the client changes his mind every other day.
 In this case, a clearly formulated contract is indispensable.